kubeflow/website/content/en/docs/components/katib/reference/architecture.md

 - **Search algorithm**: The algorithm to use when searching for the optimal hyperparameter values.
   For example, Bayesian Optimization or Random Search.

-Katib Experiment is defined as a

-For details of how to define your Experiment, follow the guide to [running an experiment](/docs/components/katib/experiment/).
+For details of how to define your Experiment, follow [this guide](/docs/components/katib/user-guides/hp-tuning/configure-experiment/)

-#### Suggestion
+### Suggestion

 A _Suggestion_ is a set of hyperparameter values that the hyperparameter tuning process has proposed.
 Katib creates a Trial to evaluate the suggested set of values.